vladmsnk/push_swap42/README.md

-# The goal is to sort in ascending order numbers into stack a.
+# The goal is to sort in ascending order numbers in stack a.
 ### I am also able to use the second empty stack b

 ## Operations allowed